cncf/tag-security/assessments/guide/security-reviewer.md

 * A hard conflict makes a reviewer ineligible to review a project.
 * A soft conflict allows a reviewer to review a project, but not as a [project lead](./project-lead.md).
 * It is not unusual for reviewers to have soft conflicts.
-The diversity of reviewers that are familiar with a project and can provide a deeper insight together with a fresh set of eyes is beneficial to the success of a security review. as the review team includes enough different perspectives to ensure a balanced assessment.
+The diversity of reviewers that are familiar with a project and can provide a deeper insight together with a fresh set of eyes is beneficial to the success of a security review. balanced assessment.

 A reviewer with a any conflict or potential conflect is required to document the nature of the conflict when volunteering as a reviewer, or at any time as they